Traditional IRA

 Potential for tax-deferred growth

-- Use the IRA Selector tool to see if you qualify for a Traditional or a Roth IRA
+• Use the IRA Selector tool to see if you are eligible for a Traditional or a Roth IRA

-- All investment earnings are tax-deferred; pay taxes only when distributions are taken
+• Investment earnings generally grow on a tax deferred basis; pay taxes generally only when distributions are taken

 annual contributions